plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 `NETransparentProxyManager` profile.
 Downstream users configure and decide UDP flows in Rust; they do not need a custom Swift provider.

+The temporary mode emits `udp_e2e_diagnostic_active` once when configured and `udp_e2e_diagnostic_rejected` at most once per rejection reason per engine generation.
+These records expose only the run/provider identity, counts, and fixed reasons such as `missing_local_endpoint` or `missing_source_pid`.
+They explain absent decision records without publishing rejected flow metadata;
+they cannot satisfy the gate's exact traffic-attribution requirements.

 The default targets are maintained public services and therefore require Internet access.
 They can be replaced for a restricted runner with `RAMA_TPROXY_E2E_PASSTHROUGH_DNS`, `RAMA_TPROXY_E2E_INTERCEPT_NTP`,